 I’m about to talk about something that is going to probably upset people, and for that, I want to apologize ahead of time.
 This isn’t meant to cause ANY harm to anyone.
 However, there are a few things I want to clear up as I have been thrown into the world of becoming a parent of an Autistic child.
 My son is almost 5 years old, and while our diagnosis is relatively new, he has been autistic since as long as I can remember.
 My experience in his world and with his Autistic brain has been since he was born.
 Since he was born, we have fought so hard for him to reach every single milestone.
 We have had to teach him to do everything that a neuro-typical child does naturally.
 This is our truth, and not meant to drive you to pity him or our family.
 He is a smart, intelligent, vibrant and sweet child.
 Despite everything he faces both medically and developmentally he has the most incredible spirit.
 I see a fierce desire to live and thrive in his spirit.

-I have had the very unique experience of not only being a mother to an Autistic child, but I am also a parent of a child that is medically fragile.
+I have had a unique experience of not only being a mother to an Autistic child, but I am also a parent of a child that is medically fragile.
 My son has a very complex history, and at this point, we have not been given a primary diagnosis to explain all of the diseases.
 We are searching for our umbrella diagnosis, but we take it day by day with his health.
 Most of my time parenting has been to help him live, to treat the diseases that complicate his well-being, and to educate and advocate for him.
 When I was given the new hat of “Autism Mom,” my perspective was really very different than a lot of parents that are in the Autism community.
 This isn’t right or wrong, but it is a different angle since we have to care for his life threatening conditions and Autism.
 I realize because my perspective is unique I wanted to share a few things I want you to know about me as a parent of a Medically fragile child that is also Autistic.

 - I do not want a cure for Autism – Yes, autism absolutely has complicated his life, but his life is also full of beauty and amazing wonder I have ever witnessed.
 The way that he sees the world hears the world, touches the world, and experiences the human experience has taught me so much about the enjoyment and the stress of everyday life.
 Some people will say that because I don’t want a cure, I must have a child that is high functioning.
 This isn’t the case at all.
 My son is on the spectrum, period.
 He has areas he absolutely excels in and areas where he struggles.
 I would love to improve his areas of struggles, but I don’t want to cure him.
 I actually believe that he is uniquely who he is because of Autism.
 His neuro type cannot be changed, and I will not practice any experimental procedures or medicines to change his neurological makeup.